tombensve/APS/APS-Webs/APSWebTemplate/src/main/js/aps-webtemplate-frontend/README.md

 ----

-The goal of this web project isto make components that communicate on a local eventbus.
+The goal of this web project is to make components that communicate on a local eventbus.
 These are React components, and build upon mostly React-bootstrap components.

 - All relevant events of a component are sent as a message on the bus, always including current _value_, and component id, etc.